GluuFederation/gluu-snap/README.md

 This will build snap packaged `gluu-server_<version>_amd64.snap` in current directory.

 # Install gluu-server Snap Package
-To install snap package you need Ubuntu 18 machine.
+To install snap package you need snapd package installed on your machine.
 First install **snap** (If you build yourself, you have done this in the prvious step):

 ```
 $ sudo apt update